Lepto-Hadronic Scenarios for TeV Extensions of Gamma-Ray Burst Afterglow Spectra: Methods

 Here, we define the comoving volume to be $V' = 4\pi r_\star^3/\Gamma$, approximating the shell thickness to $r_\star/\Gamma$, where $r_\star = 4\Gamma^2 t c$.
 Also, we use the cosmological model from \cite{Planck18} to convert the representative redshift $z=0.1$ to the luminosity distance $d_L\approx 1.5\times 10^{27}$~cm.
 Lastly, we convert the comoving energy $E'$ to the observed one via $E = \Gamma E'$.

 In order to demonstrate the observability of the SEDs, we show in our figures two grey-shaded energy ranges for typical parameters.
-At these energies the observed flux is exponentially suppressed during the propagation.
-In particular, the uncertainties in the absorption model become very large and hardly allow for a reliable de-absorption.
-We describe the specifics of these absorption processes in the following.
+At these energies, the observed flux is exponentially suppressed during the propagation, compared to the emitted flux\footnote{Note that synchrotron self-absorption and photon-photon-annihilation are included in the in-source modelling in \AM via sink terms in the transport equation (\refeq\ref{eq:transport_eq}).}.
+In particular, the uncertainties in the absorption model become very large and hardly allow for a reliable de-absorption, and thus we also do not attempt to include a specific absorption scenario for each process.
+We describe the specifics of these absorption processes in the following, leading to our choice for the energy range of the bands.

 \paragraph{Dust absorption} The low energy (optical to ultraviolet) window is limited by scattering on dust grains of uncertain size and location.
 For representative parameters, the commonly used empirical model of \cite{Pei92} starts to become optically thick around 1~eV, with a large systematic uncertainty depending on the environment type chosen (Milky Way or Small/Large Magellanic Cloud) and the underlying dust size distribution.